ziwei531/ziwei531/README.md

 </h1>

 <p align="center">
+  ##I am slowly migrating my personal description to a [portfolio page](https://whoongziwei.vercel.app/).
+If you're still seeing this, that means I'm still in the progress of building the website so stay tuned!

   A little back ground about me.

   I am a computer science student in [Taylor's University](https://university.taylors.edu.my/en.html).
 Aside from the syllabus that all of us CS students typically take in my university, I have taken upon myself   to self-study quite a lot so as to stay relevant with what the industry may be seeking.
 Historically, I have studied and taken courses that enhanced my data science   skills and also web development skills, which have greatly benefited in me further understanding the fundamentals of programming in general.